-The nominal closed-loop tracking performance with a bright guide star is about 0.3" RMS.
-With fainter guide stars and longer integrations this can degrade to 0.5" RMS.
+The old guider had a nominal closed-loop tracking performance with a bright guide star of about 0.3" RMS.
+With fainter guide stars and longer integrations this could degrade to 0.5" RMS.
+Information for the new guider will be provided as soon as possible.
+While improvements are expected, it is safest to assume the characteristics of the previous guider for 2018-2.